hash-anu/AnuDB/README.md

 - **TLS Security**: Secure communications using mbedTLS for encrypted MQTT connections
 - **Cloud MQTT Support**: Compatible with major cloud MQTT brokers including AWS IoT, Azure IoT, and GCP IoT

+## ACID Properties

+As AnuDB is built on RocksDB, it inherits important ACID (Atomicity, Consistency, Isolation, Durability) characteristics:

+- **Atomicity**: Individual operations are atomic - they either complete entirely or not at all
+- **Consistency**: The database remains in a consistent state before and after transactions
+- **Isolation**: Concurrent operations don't interfere with each other thanks to RocksDB's snapshot isolation
+- **Durability**: Once committed, data remains stored even in the event of power loss or crashes

+These properties ensure reliable data handling for applications requiring transactional integrity, even in embedded environments.

 ## Prerequisites

 - C++11 >= compatible compiler